-This soup is more of an assembly work, because it requires to have some ingredients ready in advance.
-The most important is to have a compliant chicken or vegetable stock and cooked chicken, which I personal happen to have a lot of times.
+This soup is more of assembly work because it requires having some ingredients ready in advance.
+The most important is to have a compliant chicken or vegetable stock and cooked chicken, which I personally happen to have a lot of times.
 The rest of the veggies don’t need much cooking.

 This type of soup was quite a new way of preparing soup, for me.
 It basically takes 10 minutes if you have all the ingredients prepped in advance:

 - Chicken or vegetable stock – When I don’t make it at home, I buy a compliant one from Burgundy’s, a local store here in Dallas, and I always have a spare container in the freezer; needless to say a good quality stock is important for the soup to be tasty

 - Cooked chicken – oven-roasted whole breasts are perfect, but you can also cook them in a pan.
 Most of the time when I make chicken I make extra, it makes for a great meal prep food (soup and salads, for example)

 - Miso paste – I get the one sold by Miracle Noodle – MUSO Smart MISO™ – Brown Rice Miso (use code ‘CLAUDIA’ for 10% off on their website)

 - Shirataki noodles – for soups I use the Miracle Noodle Capellini

 - Fresh veggies – carrots, scallions, cilantro, bok choi, green cabbage (you can also add shiitake mushrooms, especially if you want to make it vegetarian).

 Shirataki noodles and miso paste

 Regarding the shirataki noodles, I recommend following the instructions on the package.
 They need to be rinsed, briefly boiled and dried in a naked pan for best results, otherwise, you might end up disappointed.